• Skip to primary navigation

 Although it’s topped with cooked apple slices, it is unlike your usual soft apple cake.

-Known locally as ‘äppelkaka,’ a traditional Swedish apple cake has a texture closer to a pudding than a cake.
+Known locally as ‘äppelkaka,’ it has a texture closer to a pudding than a cake.

-It’s still absolutely delicious though, and if you want to enjoy it for fika or dessert like the locals, pour a generous helping of vanilla sauce on it.
+It’s still absolutely delicious, though, and if you want to enjoy it for fika or dessert like the locals, pour a generous helping of vanilla sauce on it.
+Yum!

 Ingredients